 Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

-Why this matters: Many Utah parents assume child support ends automatically on a child’s 18th birthday.
+Many Utah parents assume child support ends automatically on a child’s 18th birthday.
 In reality, the answer is often more specific.
 Utah law usually ties the end of current support to the later of two events: the child turning 18 or graduating from high school during the child’s normal and expected year of graduation.
-In some families, that makes the end date straightforward.
-In others, it raises real questions about delayed graduation, early graduation, emancipation, adult disability, multiple-child orders, and arrears that survive after current support ends.

-Note: This article is for educational purposes only and is not legal advice.
-Utah child support questions can turn on the wording of the order, whether the order follows guideline calculations, whether the Office of Recovery Services is involved, whether the child is still in the normal graduation year, and whether exceptions such as incapacity or emancipation apply.
-Before changing payment behavior, it is wise to review the order and the timeline carefully.
+This article is for educational purposes only and is not legal advice.
+Utah child support questions can turn on the wording of the order, whether the child is still in the normal graduation year, whether arrears remain, and whether exceptions such as incapacity or emancipation apply.
+Before changing payment behavior, review the order and speak with a Utah family law attorney.

 Support often continues until graduation if the child turns 18 during the normal and expected year of high school completion.